-What is the effect of a decision recognising an arbitral award in your jurisdiction?
+26 What is the effect of a decision recognising an arbitral award in your jurisdiction?

-The order of the exequatur judge recognising an arbitral award rendered in Belgium is immediately enforceable and is not subject to appeal by the party seeking recognition and enforcement.
+The order of the exequatur judge recognising an arbitral award rendered in Belgium is immediately enforceable.

 Under Belgian law, the party against whom enforcement is sought can challenge the decision granting the exequatur to the award within one month of the date of the service of the order by way of third-party opposition proceedings before the same court of first instance, this time in adversarial proceedings.
 The challenge does not in itself stay the enforcement of the arbitral award.